Logo

 The Devastation of Lebanon

 A little girl sits on a couch wringing her tiny hands in a battered building.
-Just moments earlier, there were a series of strikes in the Lebanese capital, not too far from where we are.
+Just moments earlier, there was a series of strikes in the Lebanese capital, not too far from where we are.

 “She’s traumatized and scared,” says her uncle, who is hosting both her family and one other.
 “The explosions were close to them in the south, but even here we hear and feel everything.
 She’s barely talking.”

-We drop off medication, mattresses and pillows.
+We drop off medicines, mattresses and pillows.

 “Do you know how long this will last?”

 “No I’m sorry, I don’t,” I respond.
 Images from my trips to Gaza, the last of which was in August, come flooding back.
-The expanse of crumbled buildings, the deadened look on everyone’s face, the number of times I was asked that same question followed by, “Is our life not worth anything?”
+The expanse of crumbled buildings, the deadened look on people’s face, the number of times I was asked that same question followed by, “Is our life not worth anything?”

 Everyone has seen the videos of Gazans as they continue to livestream their own slaughter.
 In Lebanon, there’s a pervasive fear, one that grips every fiber of one’s being in a nation that was, in many ways, already on its knees.